-It goes without saying that some businesses can feel trapped when it comes to changing Managed IT provider as they are not sure how to do it or even know what they are looking for in a new IT provider.
+It is safe to say that some businesses can feel trapped when it comes to changing Managed IT provider as they are not sure how to do it or even know what they are looking for in a new IT provider.
 This is why in our latest blog article, we will take you through the main things you need to look out for when moving IT provider which is based on the assumption that the business has either:

 Step 1: what the new supplier should find out

-Many different factors are taken into account in the business which we won’t go through in this article.
-What we will focus on are the things you need to ask for which can often be absent from the whole process.
+Many different factors are considered in the business which we won’t go through in this article.
+What we will focus on are the things you need to ask for which can often be missing from the whole process.

 Audit of current IT systems

-You will find that if the new IT supplier has been operating in the sector for a while, they will make sure that this action is completed before delivering any services to your business.
+You will find that if the new IT supplier has been operating in the sector for a number of years, they will make sure that this action is completed before delivering any services to your business.
 This is a basic aspect and should be clearly visible in their proposal.

 If this is not included, you may find that additional costs are added which are not within your allocated budget for this service.